ratkovic/FSU/README.md

 Finally, with those in place, install this package using  `devtools::install_github('ratkovic/FSU')`.

+## Loading in a handout

-With all of the packages in, run `FSU::get_handout(1)` and then follow the instructions.
+With all of the packages in, run `FSU::get_handout(1)` and then you will be given instructions on how to access the handout.
+The handout will be used to illustrate ideas from the discussion as well as introduce you to methods for causal inference and machine learning.

+## Updating the package

+This package will be updated throughout the course.
+You can download the most recent version of this package by running  `FSU::update_package()`.

-The structure of this package comes from work done by Will Lowe, so thank him when you see him.
+The structure of this package builds off work first done by Will Lowe, so thank him when you see him.